Home / Resume / Federal / Veteran Resume

 2. 2

-Transferable Skills Matter More Than Job Titles Civilian employers may not understand your MOS, rate, or AFSC, but they understand leadership, logistics, project management, and team building.
-Focus on what you accomplished and the scale at which you operated rather than your military title alone.
+Operations KPIs Matter More Than Job Titles Civilian employers may not understand your MOS, rate, or AFSC, but they understand operations management, logistics and supply chain, budget administration, and personnel management.
+Lead with the headcount you scheduled, the equipment budget you controlled, the readiness or on-time delivery rate you held, and the process improvements you drove rather than your military title alone.

 3. 3